The war on African women is supported by foreign activists, with no regard for our lives

 We have ample evidence that when people, especially women and young girls, have access to quality, age-appropriate, comprehensive sex education, and non-discriminatory healthcare, including contraception, the result is fewer abortions.

-Denying women and girls access to safe abortions, while also opposing projects like Marie Stopes that provide contraception, live-saving advice and emergency medical care is simply condemning women and girls to death.
+Denying women and girls access to safe abortions, while also opposing projects (such as Marie Stopes) that provide contraception, live-saving advice and emergency medical care is simply condemning women and girls to death.
 Valuing life has to mean more than valuing the birth of every child that could potentially result from a pregnancy.

 A pregnancy does not automatically make a person willing, ready or able to carry it to term or be a good, capable parent.
-When anti-choice groups like CitizenGo and its partners target organisations like Marie Stopes, that offer sexual and reproductive health services to mostly low-income women, they make it clear that they do not care about women’s lives, or even the lives of the children they claim to be so invested in.
+When anti-choice groups such as CitizenGo and its partners target Marie Stopes and similar organisations that offer sexual and reproductive health services to mostly low-income women, they make it clear that they do not care about women’s lives, or even the lives of the children they claim to be so invested in.

 This is why Nigerian feminists, healthcare activists and women’s rights organisers came together for the #EndWarOnNigerianWomen social campaign, to resist the jeopardisation of our lives by such groups.
 Our government and institutions, including the police, cannot meet the needs of citizens, and their own stated health goals, by succumbing to these groups’ demands to deny or roll back rights.